souryacs/LitRevw/SingleCellMethods.md

         - Scanorama and scVI perform well, particularly on complex integration tasks.
         - If cell annotations are available, scGen and scANVI outperform most other methods across tasks, and Harmony and LIGER are effective for scATAC-seq data integration on window and peak feature spaces.
         - In more complex integration tasks, there is a tradeoff between batch effect removal and bio-conservation.
-        - While methods such as SAUCIE, LIGER, BBKNN, and Seurat v3 tend to favor the removal of batch effects over the conservation of biological variation, DESC, and Conos make the opposite choice, and Scanorama, scVI, and FastMNN (gene) balance these two objectives.
+            - Methods SAUCIE, LIGER, BBKNN, and Seurat v3 tend to favor the removal of batch effects over the conservation of biological variation.
+            - DESC, and Conos favor bio-conservation
+            - Scanorama, scVI, and FastMNN (gene) balance these two objectives.

 [Computational principles and challenges in single-cell data integration - Review paper - Argelaguet et al. Nat Biotech 2021](https://pubmed.ncbi.nlm.nih.gov/33941931/)